 A short film script is more focused than a feature film script.
 It usually runs between 5-40 pages, but most short film scripts are around 15-20 pages long.

 Just because a film script is short doesn’t mean that it is less significant than a feature film script or that its writer doesn’t need the same level of skill and talent as those working on feature film scripts.
 In some cases, writing a short script can even be more challenging because the writer is left with a more restricted opportunity to build tension and suspense as the reader or viewer gets to spend less time with the characters.
 Combining nuance, texture, great storytelling, and an emotional arc into fifteen pages is definitely not an easy feat.

 Most writers that work on short film scripts tend to be filmmakers who plan to produce or direct the material themselves.
 This gives them a lot of room for creativity.
-Not being pressured by studio deadlines allows them to take as much time as they need before they finalize the script, increasing their chances of creating a well-crafted story.
+Not being pressured by studio deadlines allows them to take as much time as they need before they finalize the script (as seen in the image below), increasing their chances of creating a well-crafted story.

 The Bottom Line for Screenwriters

 There are many different ways to tell a story.
 Identifying the way in which a film script should be written is an important decision that writers make at the outset of each writing project, as the type of script affects the way a story is told and absorbed by the audience.

 Regardless of the type of script you want to write, Celtx can help you structure it with its industry-standard script editors for film & TV, short-form video, theatre, interactive narratives, and more.
 Sign up for Celtx today and get access to all studio tools, free for 7 days.